-39. It is frequently said that the work of the Convention needs to be communicated in a way that makes it relevant to the "public."
+- 68. It is frequently said that the work of the Convention needs to be communicated in a way that makes it relevant to the "public."
 While it is true that the audience for communication is a global one, and should encompass everyone, it is also clear that the notion that a single public to whom all messages could be directed is overly simplistic and hides some important differences between audience segments.
 The so-called "public" is in fact a number of different audience segments divided by country, gender, socioeconomic level and languages.
-Therefore any attempt to reach out to the public requires an appropriate approach.

-40. The most important segmentation for the public remains at the national level.
-An understanding of biodiversity, environmental functions and ecosystem services and their relevance to the general public is very much shaped by national circumstances and national "narratives" about people and nature and how biodiversity provides values to them.
-Therefore, any attempt to engage the public needs to be crafted at the national level, based on an overarching narrative.

-41. Important ways to reach the public are through consultations, awareness campaigns and the media - radio, television and print forms, in particular.
+Therefore any attempt to reach out to the public requires a nuanced approach. - 69.
+The most important segmentation for the public remains at the national level.
+An understanding of biodiversity and ecosystem services and their relevance to the general public is very much shaped by national circumstances and national "narratives" about people and nature and how biodiversity provides values to them.
+Therefore, any attempt to engage the public needs to be crafted at the national level, based on an overarching narrative. - 70.
+An important way to reach the public is through the media radio, television and print forms, in particular.
 In this way, the media should be seen as a multiplier and a channel, rather than an audience in itself.
 The media seeks to produce content that will reach the public, and therefore any work to engage the media should take this perspective.
-Media engagement should focus on a number of the segments of the media, including:

-- (a) Media that covers environmental policy; - (b) Media that covers consumer issues (lifestyles, livelihood and sustainability); - (c) Media that focuses on conservation; - (d) Media that is science based; - (e) Media that focuses on business and green skills; - (f) Media that focuses on dissemination to the wider public. - 42.
-There are also particular stakeholder groups that require a focused engagement:
+Media engagement should focus on a number of the segments of the media, including: - (a) Media that covers environmental policy; - (b) Media that covers consumer issues (lifestyles and sustainability); - (c) Media that focuses on conservation; - (d) Media that is science based: - (e) Media that focuses on business.

-(a) Business is an extremely important segment.
-Communications should seek to engage business associations, encourage further development of the business case for biodiversity, and promote greater engagement with biodiversity-friendly businesses;

-(b) Youth is a key audience as well.
-It can be reached via work through United Nations System-wide activities related to youth; by enhancing the Green Wave programme and other similar initiatives as tools for implementation of the Decade; through use of social media, including Facebook, Twitter, Myspace, YouTube and others; and via contests and competitions, including painting, photography, essay and others;
+- 71. There are also particular stakeholder groups that require a focused engagement: - (a) Business is an extremely important segment.
+Communications should seek to engage business associations, encourage further development of the business case for biodiversity, and promote greater engagement with biodiversity-friendly businesses; - (b) Youth is a key audience as well.
+It can be reached via work through United Nations System-wide activities related to youth; by enhancing the Green Wave programme and other similar initiatives as tools for implementation of the Decade; through use of social media, including Facebook, Twitter, Myspace, YouTube and others; and via contests and competitions, including painting, photography, essay and others.